Cayo Largo Del Sur

 Cayo Largo Del Sur © Dnllnd

-One hundred and ten miles (177km) southeast of Havana is the popular diving and snorkeling paradise of Cayo Largo.
-The island offers 16 miles (26km) of white sand and crystal sea, where it is possible to swim and dive among grottos and sandy valleys full of crustaceans, sponges, coral and fish of every hue, shape and size.
+One hundred and ten miles (177km) southeast of Havana is the popular diving and snorkelling paradise of Cayo Largo.
+The island offers about 16 miles (26km) of white sand and crystal sea, where it is possible to swim and dive among grottos and sandy valleys full of crustaceans, sponges, coral and fish of every hue, shape and size.

 There are other numerous smaller cays accessible from the beach, each with their own natural treasures such as Cayo Iguanas, an isolated spot inhabited by iguanas.
 The living coral reef is also a big draw for visitors.
-It is possible to rent motorcycles, bicycles, horses and water sports equipment to make the most of a visit to Cayo Largo, which can be reached by yacht, or by daily air connection from Havana.
+It is possible to rent motorcycles, bicycles, horses and watersports equipment to make the most of a visit to Cayo Largo, which can be reached by yacht, or by daily air connection from Havana.